 What Are the Physical and Mental Effects of Drug Ecstasy?

 When you take ecstasy, your body goes through several changes.
 First, it affects your brain, which makes you feel happy and euphoric.
-MDMA causes your blood flow to quicken, and as such, increases the rate your heart, lungs, and muscles are working.
+MDMA causes your blood flow to quicken, increasing the rate of your heart, lungs, and muscles.

 This can cause increased sweating, muscle tremors, and even nausea.
 However, if you consume too much of the drug, you lose control over your emotions and thoughts.
 At that point, you might experience anxiety, paranoia, or hallucinations.